Elijah Bryant: College career

-Bryant started his college career with Elon University, where he averaged 14.2 points, 4.2 rebounds, 2.7 assists and 1.3 steals per game in his freshman year.
-Bryant was named Colonial Athletic Association Rookie of the Year and earned a spot in the Third-team All-CAA and CAA All-Rookie Team.
-On July 28, 2015, Bryant transferred from Elon to Brigham Young University (BYU), but sat out first season at BYU per NCAA transfer rules.
+Bryant started his college career with Elon University, with whom he averaged 14.2 points (8th in the league), 4.2 rebounds, 2.7 assists, and 1.3 steals (10th) per game in his freshman year.
+Bryant was named Colonial Athletic Association (CAA) Rookie of the Year and earned spots on the Third-team All-CAA and the CAA All-Rookie Team.

-He posted 11.7 points, 3.6 rebounds and 2.2 assists per game as a sophomore.
-He only played 23 games due to the effects of a knee injury.
-Despite the injury, Bryant scored career-high 39 points, including seven 3-pointers in a win against Portland.
+On July 28, 2015, Bryant transferred from Elon to Brigham Young University (BYU), but he sat out first season at BYU per NCAA transfer rules.
+He posted 11.7 points, 3.6 rebounds, and 2.2 assists per game as a sophomore in 2016-17.
+He only played in 23 games, due to a knee injury.
+Despite his injury, Bryant scored a career-high 39 points, including seven 3-pointers, in a win against Portland.

-In his junior year at BYU, Bryant finished the season as the West Coast Conference second-leading scorer with 18.1 points per game, third in free-throw percentage (.850), third in 3-point field goal percentage (.415), fourth in steals (1.2), eighth in rebounds (6.3) and tied for seventh in double-doubles.
+In his junior year at BYU in 2017-18, Bryant finished the season as the West Coast Conference (WCC) second-leading scorer with 18.1 points per game, third in free-throw percentage (.850), third in 3-point field goal percentage (.415), fourth in steals (1.3), eighth in rebounds (6.3), and tied for seventh in double-doubles.
 On February 27, 2018, Bryant earned a spot in the First-team All-WCC.
 On April 18, 2018, after completing his junior year at BYU, Bryant announced his plans to graduate and forgo his remaining eligibility for a professional career.

 Professional career

 Hapoel Eilat (2018–2019)

 After going undrafted in the 2018 NBA draft, Bryant joined the Philadelphia 76ers for the 2018 NBA Summer League.

-On August 30, 2018, Bryant started his professional career with Hapoel Eilat of the Israeli Premier League, signing a one-year deal.
-On October 29, 2018, Bryant recorded a season-high 31 points, shooting 11-of-20 from the field, along with seven rebounds in an 81–75 win over Bnei Herzliya.
-On December 4, 2018, Bryant was named Israeli League Player of the Month after averaging 20.5 points, 8.3 rebounds and 2 steals in four games played in November.
-Bryant helped Eilat reach the 2019 Israeli League Final Four, where they eventually lost to Maccabi Tel Aviv.
-In 36 games played for Eilat, he finished as the league fourth-leading scorer (17.5 points per game) and fourth in efficiency rating (19.4 per game).
-On June 6, 2019, Bryant earned a spot in the All-Israeli League First Team.
+On August 30, 2018, Bryant started his professional career with Hapoel Eilat of the Israeli Basketball Premier League, signing a one-year deal.
+On October 29, 2018, he recorded a season-high 31 points, shooting 11-of-20 from the field, along with seven rebounds in an 81–75 win over Bnei Herzliya.
+On December 4, 2018, Bryant was named Israeli Basketball Premier League Player of the Month after averaging 20.5 points, 8.3 rebounds, and 2 steals in four games played in November.
+He helped Eilat reach the 2019 Israeli Basketball Premier League Final Four, where they eventually lost to Maccabi Tel Aviv.
+In 36 games played for Eilat, he finished as the league 's fourth-leading scorer (17.5 points per game) and fourth in efficiency rating (19.4 per game), along with 5.7 rebounds, 2.5 assists, and 1.4 steals per game, as he shot .558 from the field.
+On June 6, 2019, Bryant earned a spot on the All-Israeli Basketball Premier League First Team.